ibm-cloud-docs/watsonx-code-assistant/cloud-setup-wca-vscode.md

 1. Click the **Your Name (WCA API Key)** setting, then click **Sign out**.

-## Use the Output view to see activity details
+## Using the Output view to see activity details
 {: #cloud-setup-wca-output}

 You can use the Output view of Visual Studio Code to see details about what the extension is doing and logging, and check for any errors.